 As my role as a professor at Colorado College I serve as the faculty representative on the Title IX working group and as one of the College’s representatives on the National Academy of Sciences Action Collaborative on Preventing Sexual Harassment in Higher Education.

-In addition, a group of us (Angie Pendergrass, Jane Zelikova, Aisha Morris & myself) organized a workshop in conjunction & funding from the Aspen Global Change Institute to develop modules for diversity and inclusion training.
+In addition, a group of us (Angie Pendergrass, Jane Zelikova, Aisha Morris & myself) organized a workshop in conjunction & with funding from the Aspen Global Change Institute to develop modules for diversity and inclusion training.
 Our white paper – a guide to organizing inclusive meetings is available online.
 Read the accompanying Nature News & Views piece here.

 There are many great organizations who’s missions are to broaden participation in STEM fields.
 Here are just a few inclusive of or focused on earth & environmental science fields:

 - Association for Women Geoscientists AWG is a great organization that promotes women in geosciences (ESWN is currently partnering with them to address the problems of sexual harassment in academia/workplace)

 - Earth Science Women’s Network is a nonprofit, grassroots organization started by seven atmospheric scientists who met at a conference & realized they were “the only one” in their lab group.
 Known for their professional development workshops, networking, and discussion boards (now private Facebook group) the group aims to make the earth and environmental sciences welcoming to all.

 - 500 Women Scientists is a grassroots organization started by four women who met in graduate school at CU Boulder and who maintained friendships and collaborations after jobs and life took them away from Boulder.
 Immediately following the November 2016 election, they published an open letter re-affirming their commitment to speak up for science and for women, minorities, immigrants, people with disabilities, and LGBTQIA.